 The descriptions and pictures below are designed to foster a basic understanding of the parts of your mini-split system.
-This page will focus on non-ducted split systems such as the Daikin and Mitsubishi that have an outside heat pump and a wall unit (or units) and slim ducts that have minimal or no ductwork.
+This page will focus on non-ducted split systems such as the Mitsubishi units that have an outside heat pump and a wall unit (or units) and slim ducts that have minimal or no ductwork.
 For heat pumps with duct work, please visit our Heat Pumps 101 page.

 When you call for service, we hope they will help you to identify those parts of your system that may need service.
 When you receive an invoice from us, we hope the information below will help clarify which parts and systems we worked on during our service visit.

 The outside part of the mini-split system is usually powered by a double pole circuit breaker in the breaker box.
 An extremely common cause of no heating or cooling is a circuit breaker in the off position.

 The outside disconnect is the switch used outside to turn on and off power to the outside heat pump.
 An extremely common cause of no heating or cooling is having this switch in the off position.